uwcirg/patient-summary/README.md

 # Patient Summary - a SoF App in React

-This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was built via [Vite](https://github.com/vitejs/vite).
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Vite documentation](https://vite.dev/).
 To learn React, check out the [React documentation](https://reactjs.org/).
 The app can be launched via the [SMART<sup>&reg;</sup> app launch framework](http://hl7.org/fhir/smart-app-launch/index.html).

 ## Other Underlying Technologies

-### Clinical Quality Language (CQL)
-[CQL](https://cql.hl7.org/) is a domain-specific programming language focused on clinical quality applications, including CDS as well as electronic clinical quality measures (eCQMs).
-Logical expressions written in CQL are human-readable but can also be compiled to a machine-friendly format to facilitate implementation.
-This application executes CQL logic to provide patient customized behavior.
-Machine-friendly versions of the CQL are embedded in this app; For more information about CQL see [here](https://cql.hl7.org/); For more information about how to compile CQL code into machine-readable format, see [here](https://github.com/cqframework/clinical_quality_language).

 ### CQL Execution Engine
 All CQL calculations are executed using the [CQL Execution Engine](https://github.com/cqframework/cql-execution), an open source library that implements the CQL standard.